gauntface/gauntface.com/content/blog/2020/static-site-hosting-on-aws.md

 This was a problem for me since [Hugo](https://gohugo.io/) will create index pages in directories to create  [clean URLs](https://en.wikipedia.org/wiki/Clean_URL).
 For example, it would create `/blog/2019/09/post-slug/index.html` and use the URL `/blog/2019/08/post-slug/` as a link to this page.
+There are two options to fix this.

-This behavior was easy to change in Hugo by adding `uglyURLs: true` to the config for my sites, causing Hugo to create `/blog/2019/08/post-slug.html` instead of a nested `index.html` file.
+Change the default behavior of Hugo by adding `uglyURLs: true` to the config, causing Hugo to create `/blog/2019/08/post-slug.html` instead of a nested `index.html` file.

+The second option is to turn on the S3 bucket static site property and configure Cloudfront's origin to be the S3 buckets static URL instead of the S3 bucket directly (which uses the Rest API behind the scenes).

 ### Custom domains

-Adding a custom domain is easy enough and it **doesn't** require [Route 53](https://aws.amazon.com/route53/), despite how it seems in all of the AWS material.
+Adding a custom domain is easy enough and it **doesn't** require [Route 53](https://aws.amazon.com/route53/), despite how it seems in all of the AWS docs.

 You need to create a certificate for you domain using [AWS's Certificate Manager](https://console.aws.amazon.com/acm/home?region=us-east-1#/),